-The Articles of Association are one of a number of documents required to incorporate a UK company.
+This is a copy of the 'model' Articles of Association commonly used when setting up a limited liability company in the UK.
 There are two types: one for limited companies with shares, the other for "not for profit" (limited by guarantee) companies.

 The Articles of Association form the basis of a company's constitution and contain details of running the company, internal management affairs and liability.
 The Articles form a contract between the company and its shareholders or members and set out how the company will make decisions to ensure the smooth running of the company.
 The shareholders or members have total freedom to decide which rules to include in the Articles, provided that the rules are not against the law.
 The Articles adopted by a private limited company on incorporation will depend on whether the company is limited by shares or by guarantee.

 A 'model' set of rules is provided in The Companies (Model Articles) Regulations 2008 and can be adopted 'as is' or amended to form bespoke Articles of Association.
 The model Articles are not suitable for companies wishing to register as a charity nor for companies wishing to omit the word "limited" from the company name.

 If you are incorporating a company limited by shares by post and intend to adopt the model Articles without any changes then you do not need to provide a printed copy of the model Articles with your completed IN01.
 You will, however, need to included a printed and completed Memorandum of Association.

 These Articles of Association templates are also available from the Companies House website.
 We provide it here, as a formatted Word document, to make it easy to edit when creating amended Articles.